sahal6282/SQL_project/README.md

-This is my first SQL project
+This is my first SQL project.
 This is created for learning purpose